 Where oh where has December gone?
-It’s like that Faith Hill song, Where are You Christmas?
+It’s like that Faith Hill song, Where Are You Christmas?
 Well, I know where Christmas is, it is knocking on my door and I am hiding behind the couch hoping it doesn’t find me until I get everything done!
 Just in case I don’t get to everything on my list, I made some Christmas cookies for Santa so I don’t end up on the naughty list next year.

 I wanted to make something a little different this year so I did a sleigh ride theme.
 You will need stars, reindeer, and Santa.
 You can add a cute little moon if you want because I see one in the sky as the reindeer fly by.
-I want to show you how to make the Santa and the reindeer today and later tonight or tomorrow I will to show you something really neat.
-I want to show you how I made the sleigh cookies because it is going to change your cookie decorating world.
+I want to show you how to make Santa and the reindeer today and later tonight or tomorrow I will show you something really neat.
+I want to show you how I made the sleigh cookies because it is going to change your cookie-decorating world.

 Supplies for Christmas Cookies for Santa:

 15 Second Icing Consistency